 Upload your drawing today and receive a detailed quote within 24 hours.
 No minimum order.
 Anodizing available.
 Global delivery.

-6061-T6 is the most popular aluminum for CNC machining — it has excellent machinability, good corrosion resistance, and is widely available.
-7075-T6 is preferred for aerospace and high-strength applications but machines slightly slower.
-For the best surface finish and dimensional stability, MIC-6 cast tooling plate is the optimal choice for precision fixtures and semiconductor components.
+6061-T6 is the most popular — excellent machinability, good corrosion resistance, widely available.
+7075-T6 for aerospace and high-strength.
+MIC-6 cast tooling plate for the best surface finish and dimensional stability.

-Our standard aluminum CNC machining tolerance is ±0.01 mm.
-For precision applications we achieve ±0.005 mm on critical features.
-All critical dimensions are CMM verified with full dimensional inspection reports provided as standard.
+Standard aluminum tolerance ±0.01 mm.
+Precision applications ±0.005 mm on critical features.
+All critical dimensions CMM verified with full inspection reports.

 Yes.
-We offer Type II clear and colour anodizing (7–25 μm), Type III hard anodizing (25–75 μm for wear resistance), and Type III PTFE-impregnated anodizing for low-friction surfaces.
-Available in natural silver, black, and standard colours.
-Please note: anodizing adds approximately 50% of its thickness to each surface, which affects close-tolerance bores — our engineers advise on pre-anodize machining allowances at the quote stage.
+Type II (7–25 μm), Type III hard anodizing (25–75 μm), and Type III PTFE-impregnated.
+Natural, black, and standard colours.
+Anodizing adds ~50% of its thickness per surface — our engineers advise on pre-anodize machining allowances at quote stage.

-Aluminum machines 3–5x faster than stainless steel (lower cycle time, lower cost per part), is lightweight (2.7 g/cm³ vs 7.9 g/cm³ for steel), has excellent corrosion resistance when anodized, high thermal conductivity for heat sink applications, and good strength-to-weight ratio.
-For most non-extreme-temperature applications, 6061-T6 aluminum is the default first-choice material.
+Aluminum machines 3–5x faster than stainless steel, is lightweight (2.7 g/cm³), has excellent corrosion resistance when anodized, high thermal conductivity, and good strength-to-weight ratio.